Lightsmark and Lighsprint SDK are now free and open source software.

 Good work Nvidia!

-Lightsprint Demo, brand new piece
+Check Lightsprint Demo, brand new piece

 with shiny female characters.
 Of course globally illuminated!